WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 ## Installing Dependencies for Ansible and Running the Playbook

+You have now configured all parameters for your Wi-Fi setup.
+Congratulations!

+Now, all that is left to do is to actually deploy it on your hardware.

 ### Install Dependencies

-We use an ansible plugin to provision OpenWrt.
+We use an Ansible plugin to provision OpenWrt.
 This plugin needs to be installed by running
 ```bash
 ansible-galaxy install -r requirements.yml
 ```